days

 With a balanced gut microbiome, the body functions more efficiently by maintaining energy levels and metabolism rates.
 This can reduce inflammation and contribute to a healthy body weight.

-Changes in Gut Microbiome During Midlife
+Changes In Gut Microbiome During Midlife

 Higher levels of estrogen and progesterone are associated with more diversity in the microbiome, and a healthier overall body.
 The hormone fluctuations in the years before, during and after menopause can send the microbiome into an unbalanced state.